George Floyd & The Enduring Disregard For Black Humanity

-Three weeks before the three-year anniversary of George Floyd’s brutal murder, Jordan Neely was executed in the same way; a chokehold delivered by a white man who viewed him as a threat instead of a human being.
+Three weeks before the three-year anniversary of George Floyd’s brutal murder, Jordan Neely died in the same way; a chokehold delivered by a white man who, onlookers claimed, viewed him as a threat instead of a human being.
 For three weeks, we’ve had to watch our timelines debate whether Jordan Neely was worthy of compassion, of care, and of his life.
 And for three years, we’ve seen George Floyd go from a man to a martyr for racial reckoning.
 But Floyd didn’t sacrifice his life for the greater good.
 He wasn’t an activist or a symbol upon which to project supposed progress.
 He was a person.
 A son.
 A brother.
 A father.

 Advertisement